AndrewRedican/bargain-basement/README.md

 2. Git must be install https://git-scm.com/downloads.
 3. Clone or download repository.
 In prompt/terminal run `git clone https://github.com/AndrewRedican/bargain-basement.git`
 4. Install project dependencies from the project's root directory.
 Run `npm i` in prompt/terminal.
 5. Run node script to start dev server and serve the web app.
-Run `npm start` Run `npm i` in prompt/terminal.
+Run `npm start`.
-6. Finally open localhost:8080 in browser.
+6. For development, you can disable CORS on the browser.
+On Windows for Chrome browser, you can use the following steps: In command prompts,

+- 1. Locate and cd into chrome.exe directory.
+Example: `cd C:\Program Files (x86)\Google\Chrome\Application`
+- 2. `chrome.exe --disable-web-security --user-data-dir="C:\Users\<INSERT_YOUR_USER_NAME_IN_SYSTEM>\AppData\Local\Google\Chrome\User Data\Default"`

+7. Go to localhost:8080.

 ### Deploying to Production: